-Being fans of the FPS genre, we feel a certain obligation to start this list with the FPS game that has arguably helped to lay the foundations of the FPS genre as we know it today.
+Being fans of the FPS genre, we feel an absolute obligation to start this list with the FPS game that has arguably helped to lay the foundations of the FPS genre as we know it today.
 DOOM Classic lets you rip and tear through the original three episodes as well as Episode Four, Thy Flesh Consumed, with the arsenal of such unforgettable weapons as the Chainsaw and the BFG 9000.

-If you played Team Fortress on the PC at all, you might be really familiar with Blitz Brigade.
+If you played Team Fortress on the PC at all, you might be familiar with Blitz Brigade.
 You can choose to play between a soldier, a spy, a medic, a machine gunner, or a sniper.

 If you love shooters, Sniper 3D is an excellent choice that will keep you entertained for hours.
-This game has plenty of content to keep you pretty busy — there is a plethora of missions to run through.
-On top of that, Sniper 3D is regularly updated, brining new missions with those updates every now and then.
+This game has plenty of content to keep you pretty busy — there are a plethora of missions to run through.
+On top of that, Sniper 3D is regularly updated, brining new missions with those updates now and then.

 Additionally, Sniper 3D has some excellent graphics and animations in it.
 It will look excellent on the iPhone and iPad; however, we think that these really “pop” on the iPad Pro in particular.